enreeco/sf-doc-custom-settings/README.md

         - You need to do a query every time you need a configuration value (this could be painfull in large and complex implementations)

-The introduction of Custom settings made our days!
+The introduction of Custom settings made our days.
+A Custom Setting is an SObject that is available in every execution context without the need of query.

 ## Let's do it